Demians12/nameko-devops/part-2/README.md

 ```bash
 kubectl get secret --namespace nameko cache-redis -o jsonpath="{.data.redis-password}" | base64 -d
 ```
+- Use the output of the previous command to store the secret in the etcd of the cluster using the following command:
 ```bash
 kubectl create secret generic cache-redis --from-literal=REDIS_PASSWORD=password_from_command
 ```